amingilani/urbit.org/main/blog/byte-1.md

 converting hex `0x42` to a decimal.

 An aura is soft type.
 The programmer can always insist on how to interpret an atom.
-Hoon doesn't have "dependent types"; and can't enforce any constraints the aura puts on the atom's value.
+Hoon doesn't have "dependent types"; it can't enforce any constraints the aura puts on the atom's value.

 ### Signed integers